Aldlevine/panda-language/README.md

+# Archived
+I am archiving this because I no longer have a use for it, and don't have the time to keep it up to date.
+Sorry!

 # VSCode Panda Language

 This extension provides language features for the [Panda BT](http://www.pandabehaviour.com/).
 Currently it only provides basic syntax highlighting.
 If there is interest, features may be added to include, for example, IntelliSense for task autocompletion.